 The Sundance Film Festival is Sundance Institute’s flagship public program, widely regarded as the largest American independent film festival and attended by more than 120,000 people and 1,300 accredited press, and powered by more than 2,000 volunteers last year.
-There are 11 NYWIFT Members involved in the production of 12 different films being screened at the festival this year!
+There were 14 NYWIFT Members involved in the production of 15 different films being screened at the festival this year.
 Congratulations to them all!

 Learn more about the 2020 Sundance Film Festival.

-For more information on the film, click the pictures.
+For more information on each film, click the pictures.

 The films below are sorted by category.

 “It’s been 17 years since Walter was forced to leave his family in Angola.
 Now he is picking up his wife, Esther, and daughter, Sylvia, from the airport to bring them home to his one-bedroom Brooklyn apartment.
 The reunion isn’t seamless.
 Walter cooks a welcome dinner, and Esther wonders who taught him how to cook.
 Before they eat, Esther says grace, revealing her thunderous new passion for Jesus.
 And later, Walter realizes that he has not moved on from Linda, his lover who moved out of his apartment to make way for the family.
 When young Sylvia starts to explore the city and takes part in a dance competition, she unexpectedly opens up a pathway of muscle memory for the family to rediscover one another.

 Director Ekwa Msangi crafts a vibrant, eye-opening film full of music, atmosphere, and an emotional complexity that illuminates every character’s point of view.
 Farewell Amor is a human, intergenerational, and deeply personal look at an immigrant story—the type of story that has defined America since its inception.”

 Advisor – NYWIFT Advisory Board Member Caren Spruch